Updated: Feb 11

 The Crown & Sceptre on Melina Road?
 Still there.

 The Queen Adelaide on Uxbridge Road?
 Still there.
+(Edit: see note at bottom of post.)

 The Anglesea Arms on Selwood Terrace (although I always referred to it as being in Onslow Gardens)?
 Still there.